top of page

 It is a term often used in the context of historical practices when individuals were held in bondage and their release was granted by a higher authority or through a legal process.
 When someone is manumitted, they are granted their freedom, thereby being released from the bonds of servitude and allowed to live as a free individual.
 Manumission can occur through various means, such as a formal declaration, a written document, or a court order.
 Historically, manumission has been an important step towards recognizing the inherent rights and dignity of individuals, providing them with the opportunity to live a life free from oppression and control.
 While manumission has been more prevalent in the context of slavery, the term can also be applied to situations where individuals are released from other forms of servitude or bondage, signifying the restoration of their autonomy and liberty.

-Example sentences of manumit
+Example sentences containing manumit

 1. To earn his freedom, the slave pleaded to manumit him after years of servitude.